Leading-edge ethics education for the next generation of business leaders

-The Daniels Fund Ethics Initiative Fellowships are awarded to CU Denver Business School faculty who demonstrate excellence in academic activities related to applied business, professional and organizational ethics.
-Ethics Fellows are expected to make a substantial contribution to the objectives of the DFEI and spread learning opportunities in ethical thought and decision making in their respective area of focus.
+The Ethics Fellowships are awarded to CU Denver Business School faculty who demonstrate excellence in academic activities related to applied business, professional and organizational ethics.
+Ethics Fellows are expected to make a substantial contribution to the objectives of the Collegiate Program and spread learning opportunities in ethical thought and decision making in their respective area of focus.

-Applications for Fall 2020 are now closed.
-Please contact Ira Selkowitz for more information about becoming an Ethics Fellow.
+Applications for Spring 2021 are now closed Please contact Ira Selkowitz for more information about becoming an Ethics Fellow in the future.

 Fall 2020 Ethics Fellows

 About the Daniels Fund Ethics Initiative Collegiate Program

 Bill Daniels was a born entrepreneur, widely considered one of the great business visionaries of the twentieth century.
 Bill achieved phenomenal success by working hard, passionately following his instincts, acting with ethics and integrity, and treating everyone around him with respect and fairness.
 His word was known to be as solid as any contract.
 His brilliance in business was matched by his sincere compassion for people and the desire to help those in need.
 In many ways, Bill Daniels truly was, "larger than life".

 The Daniels Fund Ethics Initiative Collegiate Program drives the strengthening of principle-based ethics education throughout the Rocky Mountain region.
 The ultimate goal is to instill a high standard of ethics in our young people.